Nasser Almanqour

-Nasser bin Hamad Al-Manqour (April 1930, Sudair - July 24, 2007, London) was a Saudi politician and diplomat who held several positions, including Director of King Saud University and Minister of Labor and Social Affairs.
-Al-Manqour was also served the Saudi ambassador to Spain, United Kingdom, Ireland, and Sweden.
+Nasser bin Hamad Al-Manqour (April 1930–24 July 2007) was a Saudi politician and diplomat who held several positions, including director of King Saud University and minister of labor and social affairs.
+Al-Manqour was also served the ambassador of Saudi Arabia to Spain, the United Kingdom, Ireland, and Sweden.

 Biography

 Nasser Al-Manqour was born in April 1930 in Sudair of Saudi Arabia. he completed his education in Mecca and did graduating from the Cairo University with honours in literature.
 Al-Manqour served as Ambassador to Japan, Sweden, and Spain and United Kingdom.

 He began his career at the Ministry of Foreign Affairs.
 He became director-general of Education in 1956 and was appointed director of the University of Riyadh in 1958.

 Al-Manqour died in a hospital in London on July 24, 2007, after a struggle with illness.